thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

     * add a "power nap" mode that wakes you as soon as there has been no movement for 5 minutes OR (like steelball) when your heart rate drops
 * implement a simple Neural Network or decision tree to compute best wake up time, using one found in the scientific literature.
 * implement downsampling to 15 minutes precision to compute best wake up time
-* if self.foreground is called, record the time.
-Use it to cancel smart alarm if you woke up too many times (more than 2 times in more than 20 minutes apart).

 * log smart alarm data to file? log user rating of how well he/she felt fresh at wake?
 * ability to send in real time to Bluetooth device the current sleep stage you're probably in.
 For use in Targeted Memory Reactivation?